ietf-wg-avtcore/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The profiles defined in {{rtp-protos}} assume that if an application needs to perform NAT traversal, the endpoints will perform ICE procedures as described in {{!RFC8445}} to gather and prioritize candidate pairs, and will then select candidate pairs that can be included in SDP media lines, as described in {{rtp-protos}}.

 **Editors' Note:** Other ways of performing NAT traversal for QUIC are possible, and this specification might be modified to support one or more of those methods in the future, given sufficient requirements.
-The modifications would likely include additional protos being included in {{rtp-protos}}.
+The modifications would likely include additional protos being defined in {{rtp-protos}}.
 The editors encourage feedback on this point.

 Because a peer address is validated during QUIC connection establishment as described in {{Section 8.1 of !RFC9000}}, when a RoQ endpoint uses ICE {{!RFC8445}} to communicate with another RoQ endpoint, an ICE agent will have already performed ICE candidate pair connectivity checking before a QUIC connection can be opened for use with RoQ.